openbridge/ob_redshift_unload/README.md

 ### The `-s` Option
 As mentioned previously, it is possible to supply your own WHERE clause to be used in the UNLOAD command.
 This is done via an external SQL file.

 Here is an example.
-To use this functionality to UNLOAD only new users, you createD a SQL file called `new-users.sql` that contains ``WHERE is_new = true``.
+To use this functionality to UNLOAD only new users, you create a SQL file called `new-users.sql` that contains ``WHERE is_new = true``.
 Pretty simple.

 ```python
 python unload.py -t mytable -f s3://dest-bucket/foo/bar/output_file.csv -r datecol -r1 2017-01-01 -r2 2017-06-01 -s /new-users.sql